idleai/moatless-tree-search/README.md

 This repository contains the code accompanying the authors' work for the CS229 final project at Stanford University, in the fall 2025 offering of the course.

+## Quick Navigation

+Scripts associated with creating datasets for and running supervised fine-tuning (SFT), direct preference optimization (DPO), and fitted value iteration (FVI) can be found in the `cs229` folder.

 ## Miscellaneous Notes

 The text of the original Moatless Tree Search repository (which we have forked) is reproduced below.